Sign In / Sign Out

 Operations & Administrative Support Services Manager

 As Operations and Admin Support Services Manager for the American Indian Policy Institute, Pam is responsible for all AIPI Business operations, personnel, and financial administrative activity.
 Pamela has eighteen years of higher education experience including ASU Purchasing, the Hispanic Research Center, Housing, and Student Life.
-Pamela is an ASU alumna and has an M.A. from the College of Liberal Arts & Sciences in Liberal Studies and an undergraduate degree in Business Management/Administration from the University of Phoenix.
+Pamela is an ASU alumna and has a Master of Arts from the ASU College of Liberal Arts & Sciences in Liberal Studies and an undergraduate degree in Business Management/Administration from the University of Phoenix.
 She is community-oriented and enjoys the responsibilities of being an administrator at the American Indian Policy Institute.
 An Arizona native, Pamela lives in Ahwatukee, Arizona with her husband Kent and son Christopher.

 Policy and Research Analyst